stidsborg/Cleipnir.ResilientFunctions/README.md

 * ability to migrate non-completed functions
 * simple testability

-If you like a Resilient Functions presentation slideshow can be found [here](https://github.com/stidsborg/Cleipnir.ResilientFunctions.Documentation/raw/main/Presentation.pdf)
+If you like a slide deck can be found [here](https://github.com/stidsborg/Cleipnir.ResilientFunctions.Documentation/raw/main/Presentation.pdf)

 | What it is not? |
 | --- |